 Existing tenants will be reluctant to speak English.

 Furthermore, another survey conducted among international students in Utrecht shows that ‘hospiteren’ is a practice conducive to discrimination against international students.
 ‘Hospiteren’ entails organising a viewing evening to give existing tenants a chance to meet and get to know a variety of prospective tenants.
 This will often put international students at a disadvantage because the existing tenants are for instance reluctant to speak English.

 Excluding international students amounts to discrimination, but…

-The Dutch Equality Act (Awgb) stipulates that discriminating on the basis of nationality or race when letting out a room amounts to unlawful unequal treatment (i.e. discrimination).
+The Dutch Equality Act (Awgb) stipulates that discriminating on the basis of nationality when letting out a room amounts to unlawful unequal treatment (i.e. discrimination).
 What this means is that adverts saying ‘No internationals’ or suchlike are in principle unlawful.

 And yet there is an important exception: private renting is exempt from the prohibition on discrimination (Article 7 Awgb).
 This exception is intended to protect the landlord’s/landlady’s right to privacy.